-If a score of final rating of "excellent" or "good" is achieved, then the Engineer should implement Design Pollution Prevention and Post Construction Treatment BMPs as planned for the project and described defined in the Storm Water Quality Handbook, Project Planning and Design Guide (PPDG, Caltrans 2010).
+If a score of final rating of "excellent" or "good" is achieved, then the Engineer should implement Post Construction Treatment BMPs as planned for the project and described in the Storm Water Quality Handbook, Project Planning and Design Guide (PPDG, Caltrans 2023).
 However, if a rating of "fair" or "poor" is identified, then the Engineer will need to consult with the District Design Storm Water Coordinator and the District Hydraulics Engineer before engaging in further analyses, as described in the following section.

-Section 5 Beyond the Rapid Stability Assessment
+Beyond the Rapid Stability Assessment